 “You spoke with Abu Nazir here in this room?“

-Continue reading “Falling Star Part Two: The Silence”
+Continue reading “Falling Star Part Three: The Nameless Star Chapter Two”

 Damianista’s note: What if Carrie wrote a letter to Dana about her father?
 NotLinda is giving us a brilliant Homeland Fan Fiction today.
 ENJOY!